 Whilst the formal stages of the Complaints Policy are being applied, efforts will be made, where possible, to resolve the issues by the use of negotiation, conciliation or mediation outside of the complaints procedure itself, on the understanding that any such attempts will not in any way affect the rights of any individual within the complaints procedure.

 The Academies of the Active Learning Trust will work within the law concerning data protection and confidentiality.
 This means that no personal information about a third party can be disclosed without that person’s consent.

+Written: ALT

+Review Date: September 2019